-After a thrifty yet fun first day exploring Denmark in Nørrebro, I was determined to carry this mindset on for the rest of my trip, starting with the city center.
-Here’s 5 ways to explore the center of Copenhagen for a fraction of the price most people pay.
+After a fun day exploring Copenhagen’s Nørrebro neighbourhood on a budget, I was determined to carry this mindset on for the rest of my trip.
+Starting with the center of Copenhagen.

 1. Take a Free Walking Tour

-Free walking tours are offered in most cities throughout Europe and are a great way to get your bearings, learn some local history and get in a bit of exercise for free.
-As the tours often run for several hours, it’s customary to tip the guide for their time.
-This amount can be whatever you choose and think the tour was ‘worth’.
-You can find info on the different free walking tours on offer in Copenhagen here.
+Offered in most cities throughout Europe, free walking tours are a great way to get your bearings, learn some local history and get in a bit of exercise.
+The tours often run for several hours, so it’s customary to tip the guide for their time.
+This amount can be whatever you think the tour was ‘worth’.
+You can find information on the different free tours on offer in Copenhagen here.

-There are also several old buildings with interesting histories including the tiny attic apartment at Hôtel du Nord where Hans Christian Anderson lived when he first moved to the capital, and the home of J.C Jacobsen, who’s laboratory (specifically the Physiological department director Emil Christian Hansen) isolated a new strain of yeast which was used to brew a consistently good quality, tasty beer- Carlsberg.
-The discovery of this yeast changed the concept of brewing forever and all yeasts used to make lager beer are still derived from this original yeast!
+There are also several old buildings with interesting histories.
+These include the tiny attic apartment at Hôtel du Nord where Hans Christian Anderson lived as a youth and the home of J.C Jacobsen, where he isolated a new strain of yeast which was used to brew a consistently good quality, tasty beer- Carlsberg!
+The discovery of this yeast changed the concept of brewing forever and all yeasts used to make lager beer are still derived from this original yeast.

-2. Beers at Nyhavn like a local
+2. Beers at Nyhavn Like a Local

-From here you can take sightseeing tours by boat or dine at the many restaurants/bars.
-However, as possibly the most touristy location in Copenhagen the menus are bound to be overpriced.
-Instead why not grab some beer from a bottle shop and enjoy a relaxing drink while siting on the edge of the canal like the locals do.
-In Denmark it’s legal (and normal and popular) to drink in the streets.
+From here you can take sightseeing tours by boat or dine at one of the many restaurants.
+However, these restaurants are touristic and expensive, so for a more local and budget friendly option, buy beer from a bottle shop and sit on the edge of the canal to enjoy the atmosphere.
+In Denmark it’s legal and common to drink in the streets.

-There are many stunning parks and gardens in Copenhagen, with my favourite being Rosenborg Castle Gardens.
-These are the oldest and most frequently visited gardens in Copenhagen and contain historical buildings and monuments as well as frequent concerts and art exhibitions in summer.
+There are many stunning parks and gardens in Copenhagen.
+My favourite was the Rosenborg Castle Gardens, the oldest and most frequently visited gardens in Copenhagen.
+As well as expansive green areas, you’ll find historical buildings and monuments.
+There are even concerts and art exhibitions in summer.

-4. Explore Free town Christiania
+4. Explore Free Town Christiania

 Famous for the open trade of marijuana, this has also brought great controversy to the area.
-While hard drugs were outlawed many years ago, there remains pressure from the Danish government to eradicate all drugs.
-Controversy also arises from the origins of the district, which was created through squatting in government military property in the early 1970s.
+Hard drugs were outlawed many years ago, yet there remains pressure from the Danish government to eradicate all drugs.
+There’s also controversy surrounding the ownership of the land, as the settlement was originally formed by squatting in government military property.
 Currently, the government strictly enforces a ban on the construction of new buildings in the district.

 Tip: take one of the higher quiet paths that lead between the houses and the canal- these beautiful, peaceful tracks away from the crowds are full of overhanging branches and pretty views.